Perez's 3-run homer in 7th lifts Royals over Red Sox 7-3 - WHIZ News

 The Red Sox led 2-0 three batters into the game.
 Bubic walked Jaylin Davis leading off and Davis went to third on a double by recently acquired Tommy Pham.
 Rafael Devers hit one down the left-field line for a two-run single.
 Bubic then got the next three batters to fly out.

+“We’re watching our younger guys have rough starts and then turn the page,” Matheny said.
+“He had three quality starts in a row.
+That puts yourself in a bind to think you’re going to get through the sixth and keep the runs down after giving up two in the first.

+“I love the style of pitching.
+He didn’t have his fastball early.
+He’s learned the lesson of the importance of his breaking ball, because his breaking ball got him back into counts.”

 MJ Melendez led off the bottom of the first with a home run.
-Bobby Witt Jr. then reached on an infield single.
-He stole second, advanced to third on a fly ball to center by Salvador Perez, and scored on a sacrifice fly by Vinnie Pasquantino.
+Witt then reached on an infield single.
+He stole second, advanced to third on a fly ball to center by Perez and scored on a sacrifice fly by Vinnie Pasquantino.

 Perez drove in Nicky Lopez with the go-ahead run in the fifth inning.
 Lopez led off the inning with a walk, but back-to-back strikeouts found him standing on first with two outs.
 After stealing second, he scored when Perez’s line drive was just beyond the reach of Eric Hosmer at first.